 During 2019 we derived 65% of revenues from petroleum fuel markets.
 We aim to reduce this to below 50% by 2025.

 Our business’s footprint

-Coinciding with Scope 1,2,3 emissions, our estimated carbon footprint for Eleven Recruitment and A&D Publishing is shown below.
+The current estimate of our Scope 1,2,3 emissions for Eleven Recruitment and A&D Publishing is shown below.